Beatzoid/sfml-rpg/NOTES.md

 }
 ```

-For a code example in this project, see `State.h`'s update and render functions, and the classes that inherit from `State`
+For a code example in this project, see `State.h`'s update and render functions, and the classes that inherit from `State` (e.x. `GameState`)